 “How should we partner with Amazon Web Services (AWS)?”
-I get that question a lot from Independent Software Vendors (ISVs).
+I get that question a lot from software companies.
 Some want to know if they should hire an ex-AWS employee to help with inside connections and networks.
 Others want to understand the dynamics of placing their offerings in the AWS Marketplace.
 Both ideas have advantages, but I think it is important to look beyond the right tactics to ensuring that the right strategy is built and executed when you invest in your AWS partnership.

 The AWS partner ecosystem is generally made up of two types of partners, consulting and technology (ISVs).
 All ISVs will fit into the second category but both are managed similarly by AWS.
 ZDNet did a good job of covering the expectations AWS laid out in Q4 2016 for both types partners at re:Invent, the annual AWS conference in Las Vegas and the quotes below are borrowed from it.